JohannesBertens/SetupKlipper/README.md

 3. [optional] Add your RSA public fingerprint to .ssh (chmod 700) / authorized_keys (chmod 644)
 4. sudo apt-get update && sudo apt-get upgrade

-# Install the install script for Klipper and everything
+# Install the install script for Klipper++ and install those
 This is awesome by `th33xitus`:

 https://github.com/th33xitus/kiauh